molpopgen/popgen_notes/concepts_in_population_genetics/evolutionary_graphs.md

   An example of unary transmission starts with allele 11 in grandparent 6.
   It is passed to individual 10, becoming allele 20.
   It is then passed on to individual 14, becoming allele 28.
+* There are 4 distinct trees shown in this image!

 ```{figure} ../figures/multigen_pedigree.svg